odinokov/awesome_bioinformatics/README.md

 * https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7891784/ - ten simple rules for getting started with command-line bioinformatics.

-* https://www.bioinformatics.recipes - a "bioinformatics recipe" is a collection of commands used to perform a bioinformatics data analysis task.
+* https://www.bioinformatics.recipes - are "bioinformatics recipe" is a collection of commands used to perform a bioinformatics data analysis task.

 * https://stats.stackexchange.com/questions/160479/practical-hyperparameter-optimization-random-vs-grid-search -